security-force-monitor/research-handbook/source/materiel-equipment.rst

 Description
 ~~~~~~~~~~~

-An identifier for the materiel as specified in the citation from which it is taken.
+An identifier for the equipment as specified in the citation from which it is taken.

 Attribute type
 ~~~~~~~~~~~~~~